Why Early Years Music Activities Are So Important

 Making sense of the world

 As well as providing a new source of words, music can also help children understand new concepts.
 Action songs, in particular, are great for introducing positional language, such as ‘high’, ‘low’, ‘up’ and ‘down’.
-Just think of the Grand Old Duke of York or Wind the Bobbin Up.
+Think of the Grand Old Duke of York or Wind the Bobbin Up.

 And there’s more…